aciccarello/ciccarello.me/README.md

 the tool-set is an intentional exercise to help me think more about the layout and styles I use.

 If there is something you would like to see on this site, please open an issue.

+To run the project locally, install jekyll and run the `start-dev.sh` script.